Three Concepts Aspiring Writers Should Know (The Good, the Bad, and the Ugly)

 Left brain with calculations and right brain with color and abstract images

 I call them the creative mode and the editing mode.
 Both should be used separately.
-I like to think of the creative mode as building the raw block of stone that I will later sculpt in detail, chipping away everything that doesn’t look like my vision for the piece.
+I like to think of the creative mode as building the raw block of stone I will later sculpt in detail, chipping away everything that doesn’t look like my vision for the piece.

-We writers aren’t as fortunate as sculptors who have beautiful, raw blocks of marble delivered to their studios so they can chip away to reveal the masterpiece within.
-We writers must create our own raw blocks of stone.
-To do this, one must get everything onto the page including the good, the bad, and the ugly.
-Later, we carve away the bad and the ugly using the editing mode so only the good is left.
-Or so we hope.
-We continue with another editing mode session… or two… or three… or four… to layer in additional prose to elevate the piece.
+Writers aren’t as fortunate as sculptors who have beautiful, raw blocks of marble delivered to their studios so they can chip away to reveal the masterpieces within.
+Instead, writers must create the raw blocks of stone themselves.
+To do this, one must get everything onto the page, including the good, the bad, and the ugly.

 A quarry with blocks of marble in the bottom

-When you spew everything onto the page in creative mode, you will likely cringe at the junk you’ve produced.
-I do.
-That’s okay.
-It happens to the best writers.
-But write in this manner often enough and from the junk, raw gems emerge.
-Later, after you remove the bad and the ugly in editing mode, you polish these gems to a full shine with hopes of creating something beautiful.
-But before you do, put some space between creative and editing mode by walking away from the piece for a bit.
-It will look much different when enough time has passed, making much of the necessary editing work more apparent.
+But before you do, put some space between creative and editing mode by walking away from the piece for a while.
+It will look much different when time has passed, making much of the necessary editing work more apparent.

 A sculptor with hammer and chisel shaping stone

-I’ve mentioned these modes should be kept separate, but there are exceptions to everything.
-I’m vigilant to rarely let myself drift to editing mode when my intention was to write in creative mode to build my block of stone.
-But I don’t hesitate to let myself drift from editing to the creative mode if something sparks my imagination, and I need to quickly get a series of thoughts down.
-It’s easy to return to the editing mode at any time, but if you consistently let yourself drift from creative to editing mode, you not only short-circuit your creative process, you develop negative habits that will stunt your growth and future as a writer.
+But I never hesitate to drift from editing mode to the creative mode if something sparks my imagination, and I must get a series of new thoughts down fast.
+It’s easy to return to the editing mode when needed.
+But, if you consistently let yourself drift from creative to editing mode, you not only short-circuit your creative process but also develop negative habits that will stunt your growth as a writer.

 Train Your Brain

 • Write often, even if only for a short period.
-Daily is best and anything is better than nothing.
+Daily is best, and anything is better than nothing.

 • Write often.
 (Did I mention that one already?)